 2. Root Canal Therapy: Cleaning and extraction of infected pulp

 Depending on the type of tooth you can have 1 or 3 roots and a maximum of 5 pulps this can make the root canal surgery vary on time.

-The most common complication after root canal are infections but with the proper restoration and if you follow our dentists indications there nothing to worry about.
+The most common complication after a root canal are infections but with the proper restoration and if you follow our dentist's indications there nothing to worry about.

 Root Canal Post Care

 How long does it take to recover from a root canal?
-Usually a Root Canal will take 5 - 9 days of healing depending on the patient pain treshhold.
+Usually a Root Canal will take 5 - 9 days of healing depending on the patient pain threshold.

-We suggest you following the next recommendations for the next 4 - 6 days after the Root Canal Therapy.:
+We suggest you follow the next recommendations for the next 4 - 6 days after the Root Canal Therapy:

 •Eating soft foods